Brielle Divorce and Family Law

 Both parents have an obligation to financially support their children.
 Often, a parent who does not have residential custody feels that they are providing all of the child's resources, but it is important to realize that the court requires both parents to contribute according to their ability to contribute and the custodial arrangement.
 The New Jersey Child Support Guidelines will be applied to most cases, although a Brielle family law attorney can advise you if a deviation is likely.
 The Guidelines provide allocations based on expenses for shelter, food, clothes, health care, entertainment, and transportation.

-At the Goldstein Law Group, our divorce lawyers provide experienced legal advice and representation to clients regarding family law matters such as divorce, property distribution, child support, alimony [link to NJ alimony page], and child custody.
+At the Goldstein Law Group, our divorce lawyers provide experienced legal advice and representation to clients regarding family law matters such as divorce, property distribution, child support, alimony, and child custody.
 You can contact us at 732-967-6777 or by completing our online form.